What Are QR Codes and Why Use Them for Marketing

 Invented in 1994 by a Japanese automotive company to allow for quick component scanning during manufacturing, QR codes are a type of barcode that allow users to experience a touchless informational or monetary transaction.

 QR codes can be scanned and understood by any type of smartphone device, providing businesses with a fast and direct way to guide users to take an immediate course of action.
-This is why marketers are incorporating these encrypted square shaped codes into more advertising strategies than ever.
+This is why marketers are incorporating these encrypted square shaped codes into more marketing ideas and advertising strategies than ever.

 QR codes for digital payments